-- It is important that the Display Area intended to be used is considered and decided on early in the planning stage; the Display Area should be suitable for all wind conditions in which the participating aircraft are likely to display. - 5.27 A cross section through a typical Display Area, adequate for the majority of Flying Displays is shown below:
+- It is important that the Display Area intended to be used is considered and decided on early in the planning stage; the Display Area should be suitable for all wind conditions in which the participating aircraft are likely to display. - 5.27 The size of the Display Area, and the nature of its surroundings, should dictate the type of Display Items that are suitable for the venue.
+It may even raise the question as to whether or not any form of Flying Display is suitable at the proposed site. - 5.28 A cross section through a typical Display Area, adequate for the majority of Flying Displays is shown below: